vruusmann/openscoring.io/_posts/2021-08-04-benchmarking_sklearn_jpmml_evaluator.md

 The workaround is to deconstruct complex/language-specific data structures into simpler/language-agnostic data structures, which are adequately supported by both sides.

 The `jpmml_evaluator` package communicates between Python and Java environments using the pickle protocol.
-Since `DataFrame` is a complex data structure that does not have a Java equivalent, it is deconstructed into a list of dicts (data record-oriented API), which maps to a `List<Map<?, ?>>`.
+Since `DataFrame` is a complex data structure that does not have a Java equivalent, it is deconstructed into a list of dicts (data record-oriented API), which maps to `List<Map<?, ?>>`.
 Pickling uses native encoders on the Python side, and the [Pickle](https://github.com/irmen/pickle) library on the Java side.

 #### Java data handler